 But lean on professionals for writing advice.

 “The freshest and

 —Helen Gallagher, Seattle P-I

-So, a scene with hardly any exposition would consist of dialog and description of people and places?
-That’s like real life: we look at and listen to and feel the “scene,” where we are, and somebody talks to us and we talk back.
+So, approved a scene with hardly any exposition would consist of dialog and description of people and places?
+That’s like real life: we look at and listen to and feel the “scene, buy more about ” where we are, and somebody talks to us and we talk back.
 There is no running commentary that informs it.
 I get that, I think, but what makes the whole thing go, if there’s no adrenaline-inducing action?
 Is it still that our hero wants something, and something else opposes them?